What are the best boots for climbing Kilimanjaro?

 How to Choose a Hiking Boot for Kilimanjaro

 Hiking boots aren’t just regular boots that you happen to wear when hiking, they are boots made especially for rugged hiking trails.
-Though you could climb Kilimanjaro with various different types of footwear including running shoes or hiking shoes, most clients choose to wear sturdy, high-cut, waterproof boots.
+Though you could climb Kilimanjaro with various different types of footwear including running shoes or hiking shoes, many clients choose to wear sturdy, high-cut, waterproof boots.

 It used to be that hiking boots were very heavy.
 But today, advancements in shoe technology have replaced the old elements that used to provide stability in a boot.
 As a result, hiking boots are lighter, but still offer plenty of support.